View cart “The Art, Science, and Technology of Nonprofit Fundraising – Board Members: Getting to Know You” has been added to your cart.

 Related products

-The Art, Science, and Technology of Nonprofit Fundraising – All Talk AND Action
++The Art, Science, and Technology of Nonprofit Fundraising – Donor Classification & Segmentation

-The Art, Science, and Technology of Nonprofit Fundraising – Competition!
++The Art, Science, and Technology of Nonprofit Fundraising – Emailing and the Law

-The Art, Science, and Technology of Nonprofit Fundraising – Grant Writing Review & Prosper
++The Art, Science, and Technology of Nonprofit Fundraising – Getting Down & Dirty

-The Art, Science, and Technology of Nonprofit Fundraising – Competing for New Donors
++The Art, Science, and Technology of Nonprofit Fundraising – COLD to HOT

 In this eBook, Dr. Aylen describes how to introduce the proper methodology for ensuring collaboration when people write grant applications.
 He shows why, for true collaboration to take place, it is necessary that all potentially relevant people are identified and brought together as a team. $1.99